RoboJackets/mjackets-api/docs/contributing/commit_guidelines.rst

-Before you begin working on including a new component to mJackets (Apache-2.0 licensed or not), you should start up a conversation in the #stm32-dev slack channel to see what the community thinks about the idea.
+Before you begin working on including a new component to mJackets (Apache-2.0 licensed or not), you should start up a conversation in the #stm32-dev channel in the RoboJackets slack space to see what the community thinks about the idea.
 Maybe there's someone else working on something similar you can collaborate with, or a different approach may make the new component unnecessary.

 If the conclusion is that including a new component is the best solution, and this new component uses a license other than Apache-2.0,